 With eager evaluation, (ints-from 1) would never finish evaluating; it has no base case for stopping the recursive applications.
 In LazyCharme, however, the operands to the cons application in the body of ints-from are not evaluated until they are needed.
-Hence, (ints-from 1) terminates and produces a seemingly infinite list, but only the evaluations that are needed are performed.
-For example, (car (cdr (cdr (cdr (ints-from 1))))) evaluates to 4.
+Hence, (ints-from 1) terminates and produces a seemingly infinite list, but only the evaluations that are needed are performed:

+'''

+LazyCharme> (car (ints-from 1))

+1

+LazyCharme> (car (cdr (cdr (ints-from 1)))))

+4

+'''